the1lab/1lab/src/Cat/Diagram/Separator.lagda.md

 ```

 Moreover, $\cC(S,-)$ is conservative, so it suffices to prove that
-precomposition of $e$ with an $S$-generalized element is an equalivalence.
+precomposition of $e$ with an $S$-generalized element is an equivalence.
 This follows immediately from the universal property of equalisers!

 ```agda